 The Courtyard houses the Art Room, Pottery & Kiln Room, DT Room, Science, the Library and the French Room.
 One side also give access to the Dining Room.
 Within the Courtyard we host parent gatherings in the warmer weather as well as some creative lessons from the neighbouring classrooms.
 In the summer months pupils are able to grow vegetables as part of their science curriculum which are then used by our kitchen and served up in the lunches.
 Our 75th celebration play was held in The Courtyard when the Prep girls recreated a story from time gone by about the main house.

-Perhaps the most impressive room in the school with its vaulted ceiling and original fireplaces at each end, is the Dyson Room named after the first head of Stormont School.
+Perhaps the most impressive room in the school with its high vaulted ceiling, ironwork chandelier and original fireplaces at each end, is the Dyson Room named after the first head of Stormont School.
 On the second floor of the main house it is used as a meeting room for the School Council, staff and parent meetings and many gatherings throughout the year.
 It is ideal for whole class lessons such as Drama which require space or a quiet study area for ESB exams.
+The room has had an extensive makeover revealing many original features.
+New heating and lighting has transformed this learning area.

 Once the girls have completed their time in Pre-Prep, they make the transition to the Main House which has the form rooms for Years 3-6.
 Each room is unique and evidence of the grand former house can still be found in each classroom creating a very pleasant and calm environment for the girls to learn.